-Breastfeeding offers fabulous benefits for moms and babies.
+Breastfeeding offers fabulous benefits for breastfeeding parents and for babies.
 But, it isn’t always easy.
-Some women face lots of challenges with breastfeeding.
+Some families face lots of challenges with breastfeeding.
 Learning about breastfeeding before birth is the best preparation.
 On this page, I summarize the basics, and provide links to more details on every topic.

 When to nurse: It is best to begin breastfeeding within one hour after birth.
 After that, you should nurse whenever baby displays hunger cues – turning head side to side, mouth movements, and sucking.
 Most babies will ask to eat every one-and-a-half to three hours throughout the day.
 Your baby needs to nurse at least 8 – 12 times a day.
 At each feeding, feed on the first breast till the baby shows full cues – lets go, falls asleep, or looks content.
-(Note: minimum of ten minutes per feed – if he falls asleep sooner than that, wake him up to nurse more.)
+(Note: nurse a minimum of ten minutes per feed – if he falls asleep sooner than that, wake him up to nurse more.)
 Then give him an opportunity to burp, and offer the second breast.

 How to nurse: You can use “baby-led breastfeeding” where you lie in a semi-reclined position, place baby on your chest, and encourage him to find the nipple on his own.
 Or you could use the position and latch techniques that lactation consultants have recommended for many years.
 Once baby is latched on, check for a good latch: baby’s mouth will be open wide, he will have taken much of the areola (not just the nipple) into his mouth, his nose and chin will be right at the breast, and his nursing doesn’t hurt you.

 How you’ll know baby is getting plenty (more details here)